 - All emission figures presented in this press release are taken from the by source inventory, which attributes emissions to the sector (and region) that produces them.
 There is also an end user inventory which reallocates the emissions by source in accordance with where the end user activity occurred, i.e. emissions from power stations would be reallocated to the users of this electricity, e.g. domestic homes and industry.

 - The greenhouse gas emission estimates are based on a wide range of data sources and sources of uncertainty include statistical differences, assumptions, proxy datasets and expert judgement.
 In addition, the natural variability in the processes that are being modelled introduce uncertainty.
 For example, carbon content of fuels and farming practices under different climatic conditions and soil types.
 The uncertainties are presented as confidence intervals.
 The width of the interval provides a measure of the accuracy of the estimate.
-For the percentage reduction between the base year and 2018, the 95% confidence interval ranges from 11% to 31%, with a central estimate of 20%.
+For the percentage reduction between the base year and 2019, the 95% confidence interval ranges from 10% to 28.

 - These statistics are released according to the Statement of Compliance with the Pre-release access to Official Statistics Order (NI) 2009.
 Official Statistics are produced to a high professional standard.
 They undergo regular quality assurance reviews to ensure that they meet customer needs.
 They are produced free from any political interference.